 - Keep your gut healthy.
 If intestinal permeability is an issue, take steps to fix it.
 A leaky gut can cause Hashimoto’s.
 Since 20 percent of thyroid hormone conversion occurs in the GI tract, it’s important to address bacterial issues such as H. pylori, Candida, yeast.
 Improving your diet can improve gut health.

 - Relax.
 Managing stress is important for thyroid function since an excess in the stress hormone cortisol can prevent conversion of T4 to T3.
 Try yoga, stretching or even just listening to soothing music.
 Sauna use may reduce stress as well as increase the amount of active thyroid hormone in your body by decreasing the burden from environmental toxins such as pesticides.
-Other stress-reducing interventions such as Healing Touch therapy and reflexology can help, too.
+The Detox Chamber in our office offers detox assistance and mitochondrial support, as well.
+Other stress-reducing interventions such as mindfulness-based practices can help, too.

 Next Steps for Thyroid Support